macintoshplus/behat-lambdatest-extension/README.md

           split_video: false #If false, run all scenario in one session.
 If true, close and open a new session for each scenario
           # The rest of key are the same as Mink Extension
           wd_host: https://hub.lambdatest.com/wd/hub # The URL of Selenium2 Hub
+          capabilities:
+              name: Behat test suite # Define the name to change the Lambdatest session name or prefix if `split_video` is true
+              # The rest of key are the same as Mink Extension
               browser: firefox # The browser name
               marionette: true
               extra_capabilities:
                 resolution: 1920x1080
                 platform: windows10
                 browserName: firefox
                 version: latest

                 # If you need select file to upload in your tests
                 # Upload the files before run test.
 See: https://www.lambdatest.com/support/docs/upload-files-using-lambdatest/
                 # Define below all files names needed in your test.
                 'lambda:userFiles': [file_name_uploaded_to_lamdatest.zip, file_2.zip]

                 #If you need use the Lambdatest tunnel
                 tunnel: true
                 tunnelName: test_tunnel
 ```

 See this [documentation](https://www.lambdatest.com/support/docs/selenium-automation-capabilities/) to customize your capabilities configuration.